 *** IMPORTANT – PLEASE READ ***

 As the main objective of WPCompendium.org is to provide WordPress users with practical and easy-to-follow tutorials that do not require technical or coding skills, our WordPress Security training module comprises of basic tutorials about WordPress security only.
 They will help you understand how to keep your WordPress site secure and protected against many security threats, but not all threats.
-Cybersecurity and website security are vast, complex topics and most of the information on this subject is too technical to fit within the scope of our tutorials.
+Online security and website security are vast, complex topics and most of the information on this subject is too technical to fit within the scope of our tutorials.